GustavoCig/demoflow_interview_project/README.md

 Builds the assets for production mode, output files are hashed.

+## Models

+* Demo:
+  * title: Simple string field.

+* Presentation:
+  * demo_id: Foreign key to the associated Demo element.
+  * start_time: Time when the Presentation started.
+  * end_time: Time when the Presentation ended.

+* Slide:
+  * slide_type: String field that can be any one of three values: **web**, **html**, **image**.
+  * demo_id: Foreign key to the associated Demo element.
+  * active: Boolean field that registers if an slide is currently being viewed or not.

+* Slide Presentation:
+  * slide_id: Foreign key to the associated Slide element.
+  * presentation_id: Foreign key to the associated Presentation element.
+  * start_time: Time when slide began to be displayed in the respective Presentation.
+  * start_time: Time when slide stopped being displayed in the respective Presentation.

 ## Next Steps

 A couple of things that I would change if given more time or if this was a real in production application (Some of these are already commented throught the code):